by Dan Landrum

 Take a look at the Practice Grid on page 29.
 Either draw this on the surface you choose, or just imagine it is there.
 After a while you won’t even notice the numbers, but they do help in the beginning.
 The exercises below use these numbers to indicate which hammers to use and how to move them around the grid.
 Once you get the method, you should be able to easily begin applying the Percussive Arts Society Rudiments yourself.
 You’re focus will be on moving the patterns as you play them.
 The exercises of moving in to out vs. out to in, and clockwise vs. counterclockwise are going to reveal much about your weak areas and give you a chance to strenghten them.
 Practice with a metronome, or at least with some music you enjoy.

 Here are some exercises for you to try right now (right hand column of this page under the heading, "Files."
 The numbers refer to the Practice Grid.
 The colors let you know which hammer to use.
 In the following examples we’re really just focusing on moving one hammer at a time, but once you get the method down, challenge yourself.
 The possibilities are truly endless and it will make a difference in your playing.

 This kind of practice is invaluable.
 It is often humbling but equally rewarding.
 Please give it a try.
 Incorporate it daily and I promise, it will make you a better player.

-A 1 year subscription to Dulcimer Players News includes 4 printed issues and accompanying CDs.
-For new subscribers, your first magazine will be the Vol. 43 No. 2 issue.
+A 1 year subscription to Dulcimer Players News includes 4 printed issues and accompanying CDs or digital downloads.
+For new subscribers, your first magazine will be the Vol. 43 No. 3 issue.
 If you are renewing your subscription, this will be added to your current subscription.